HMS Cardiff (D108): Gulf War (1990–91)

-Royal Navy Lynxes worked in combination with US Seahawks during the Gulf War.
-The American helicopters lacked an effective anti-ship missile, but had superior surveillance capability compared to the British Lynx.
-They would locate hostile boats for the British helicopters, which would then attack the target with its Sea Skua missiles.
-In total, Lynx helicopters flew nearly 600 sorties during the Gulf War, while their crews and engineers maintained flying rates three times their norm.
+Royal Navy Lynxes operated in combination with United States Seahawks during the Gulf War.
+The American helicopters lacked an effective anti-ship missile but had superior surveillance capability compared to the British aircraft.
+Seahawks would locate hostile vessels for the Lynxes, which would then engage with Sea Skua missiles.
+In total, Lynx helicopters flew nearly 600 sorties during the conflict, while crews and engineers maintained flying rates three times their normal level.